 by Internationale Stiftung Mozarteum

-The Köchel Catalogue, first published by Breitkopf & Härtel in 1862, was a milestone in music history.
+The Köchel Catalog, first published by Breitkopf & Härtel in 1862, was a milestone in music history.
 The results of the 2024 revision are now online.

 Ludwig von Köchel was a fascinating personality and pedagogue with manifold interests, from law to botany and mineralogy, from literature to music.
 After his university studies he served as the private teacher of the children of Archduke Karl of Austria.
 A generous pension enabled a life as an independent scholar from 1842 on.